cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

     hasVote (MkRoundNumber r) = Any ((r ≡_) ∘ Vote.votingRound') ∘ votes
 ```

-### Parameterization of semantics
+#### Parameterization of the semantics

-In order to define the semantics the following parameters are required
+In order to define the semantics the following parameters are required.
-additionally:

-  * The type of the block-tree
+- The type of the block-tree
-  * adversarialState₀ is the initial adversarial state
+- The adversarial state
-  * Tx selection function per party and slot number
+- A function that mimics the node's memory pool by selecting the transactions available to a particular party in a particular slot
-  * The list of parties
+- A list of the parties participating in the protocol

 ```agda
 module Semantics